The 10 Best Kalimbas of 2023 for Sound Quality and Value

 1. Newlam Kalimba

-The sound of the instrument has lots of sustain, which is what you would precisely expect from a decent kalimba.
-I would not say it is at the top-end of the spectrum, but the sound is beautiful and well-pitched for an affordable beginner instrument.
+This kalimba has good sustain, which is what you would precisely expect from a decent kalimba.
+I would not say it is at the top end of the spectrum, but the sound is beautiful and well-pitched and it feature note markers for easy learning/memorizing, making it very beginner-friendly.

 The package includes a nice portable carry pouch, tuning hammer, instruction booklet, finger covers, cleaning cloth as well as red and green learning stickers.